Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for Knowledge Transfer

-\textbf{TIL.} MeLL~\cite{DBLP:conf/kdd/0001PLCQZHCL021} uses a memory network as $\theta$ and an LM as $w$.
+\textbf{TIL.} MeLL~\cite{DBLP:conf/kdd/0001PLCQZHCL021} has a memory network ($\theta$) and an LM ($w$).
 The memory contains all the learned class prototype representations.
 Its output is concatenated with the output of the LM and fed into a fusion network to perform classification.
-In the inner loop, the current task's class prototypes in the memory network are updated.
-In the outer loop, the LM is fine-tuned.
-As a result, the LM learns the general/shared information (for KT) and {the memory network} learns the task specific information (for dealing with CF).
+When training the support set, the current CL-task's class prototypes in the memory network are updated while LM is fixed.
+When training on the query set, the LM is fine-tuned while network is fixed.
+As a result, the LM learns the general/shared information (for KT) and the memory network learns the task specific information (for dealing with CF).

-{ \textbf{Online DIL and CIL.} Meta-MBPA++~\cite{wang2020efficient} uses an additional network as $\theta$ in the inner loop to retrieve samples from the replay memory.
-An LM as text encoder is used as $w$ to generalize well across all tasks in the outer loop. }
+\textbf{DIL (w/o ID; Online) and CIL (Online).} Meta-MBPA++~\cite{wang2020efficient} uses an additional network as $\theta$ in the inner loop to retrieve samples from the replay memory.
+An LM as text encoder is used as $w$ to generalize well across all tasks in the outer loop.